Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Each of these types of income is treated according to specific legal provisions and contributes to the determination of total income, which ultimately forms the basis for the calculation of taxable income and thus income tax.

-Which types of income need to be
+Which types of income need to be taken into account? - An overview

-Income from renting and leasing This type of income refers to income from renting and leasing real estate, land or other tangible assets.
+Income from renting and leasing This type of income refers to income from renting and leasing real estate, land, or other tangible assets.

 How is taxable income calculated?